Alex Ovechkin scores 887th goal to move within 8 of breaking Wayne Gretzky's record

 Ovechkin deflected a shot from Martin Fehervary past Georgi Romanov with 9:06 remaining in the third period.

-The goal led to loud cheers from the sellout crowd that featured many fans who came hoping to see Ovechkin score with chants of “Ovie!
-Ovie!" filling the building.
+The goal led to loud cheers from the sellout crowd that featured many fans who came hoping to see Ovechkin score with chants of “Ovi!
+Ovi!" filling the building.

 “It’s great,” Ovechkin said.
 “Lots of people are now watching and lots of attention.
 It’s a great feeling.”